Mapwize/mapwize-ui-js/README-advanced.md

 Some interceptors can be defined as part of the creation options to override some standard values used by Mapwize UI.

-### onElementWillBeSelected
+### onObjectWillBeSelected

-`onElementWillBeSelected` is called before a place or a placeList gets selected, and before the `onSelectedChange` event.
-This interceptor is a `function (element, options)` where `element` is the place or placeList about to be selected and `options` are the following:
+`onObjectWillBeSelected` is called before a place or a placeList gets selected, and before the `onSelectedChange` event.
+This interceptor is a `function (options, mwzObject)` where `mwzObject` is the place or placeList about to be selected and `options` are the following:

 - `options.pitch`
 - `options.bearing`